 Your brain can resolve inner conflict!

 Most clients come into my office hoping to resolve some emotion or behavior that is blocking them from living the way they want to.
 These emotions or behaviors can often be confusing.
 Daily, I hear such phrases as, “I have no idea,” or “why do I keep doing this?,” or “it makes no sense.”
-Apparently, there is a mysterious element inside that brings these symptoms while somehow remaining hidden!
+Apparently, there is a mysterious element in our brains that produces these symptoms while somehow remaining hidden!

 An EMDR therapist makes certain assumptions about situations like this: 1.)
 The brain is doing what it’s doing for an adaptive reason, 2.)
 The brain is in conflict with itself, and 3.)
 The brain is not aware of alternative behaviors, emotions, or thoughts.
 We’ll take each of these in turn.